Our verdict

 Guidance that adapts to your needs

 There’s a bevy of stability components that contribute to the Guide 16’s centered ride, with the HOLLOW-TECH frame serving as the primary mechanism.
-According to experts, this provided a subtle but supportive firmness underneath the arches that reduced their overpronation and propelled them forward.
+This provided a subtle but supportive firmness underneath our arches that reduced overpronation and helped to propel us forward.

-Additionally, the shoe’s sidewalls, sole flaring, heel lockdown, and geometry also assist in providing runners with a well-integrated level of stability “without being too pushy,” as one tester so adequately put it.
+Additionally, the shoe’s sidewalls, sole flaring, heel lockdown, and geometry also assist in providing well-integrated stability without being too pushy.

-The heel also features a slightly lateral bevel “that guides landings in well” and creates a more stable experience.
+The heel also features a slightly lateral bevel that guided our landings very well and created a more stable experience.

 Being 114.4 mm at the forefoot the sole is slightly wider than average, which is 112.5 mm.
 On the other hand, at the heel, it's actually narrower: only 85.8 mm compared to the average of 89.4 mm.